woxman/School/ReadMe.txt

-All rights reserved for Hekta.ir
+All rights reserved for http://Hekta.ir
 Designer And Developer => AmirHosein Bahrami